ossia/ossia-docs/source/index.html.md

 ```

-Being able to send and receive messages according to OSC pattern matching addresses
+Being able to send and receive messages according to OSC pattern matching parameteres

 # Node attributes
-This part presents the attributes that can be set on nodes and addresses.
+This part presents the attributes that can be set on nodes and parameteres.

 ## Access mode